Towards a Fuller Story

-In West Palm Beach, a transformative cultural project is gaining momentum that embodies both preservation and empowerment: the long-envisioned African American Museum and Research Library (AAMRL) is receiving fresh waves of financial support that bring it closer to reality.
-At the same time, across the country, educators, students, and policymakers are locked in spirited — and sometimes contentious — discussions about how African American history and ethnic studies should be taught in classrooms from kindergarten to college.
+In West Palm Beach, a transformative cultural project is gaining momentum that embodies both preservation and empowerment.
+At the same time, classrooms across America are becoming battlegrounds over how African American history should be taught.

 A Museum to Honor Legacy and Inspire the Future